daor95/book-exercise-docs/labmodule04/README-CDA.md

 Similarly, the **HvacEmulatorTask** was developed to represent an HVAC system, functioning in the same manner as the humidifier, displaying activation and deactivation messages on the Sense-Emu LED screen.
 The **LedDisplayEmulatorTask** was slightly different, as it was designed to display arbitrary messages.
 When activated, it scrolls the given `stateData` across the LED display, and when deactivated, it clears the screen.
 Once the implementation was completed, integration tests were executed to verify that each actuator responded correctly.
 The **Sense-Emu GUI** was launched to ensure the emulator was running.
 The following tests were executed using `unittest`:
--- **HumidifierEmulatorTaskTest.py** confirmed that the humidifier actuator correctly displayed "ON" and "OFF" messages with the expected values.
+-- **HumidifierEmulatorTaskTest** confirmed that the humidifier actuator correctly displayed "ON" and "OFF" messages with the expected values.
--- **HvacEmulatorTaskTest.py** successfully validated the HVAC emulator's activation and deactivation.
+-- **HvacEmulatorTaskTest** successfully validated the HVAC emulator's activation and deactivation.
--- **LedDisplayEmulatorTaskTest.py** ensured that custom text could be displayed on the LED screen and cleared correctly.
+-- **LedDisplayEmulatorTaskTest** ensured that custom text could be displayed on the LED screen and cleared correctly.
 All tests passed successfully.

+- PIOT-CDA-04-003: The **SensorAdapterManager** module was updated to integrate the **Sense-Emu** sensor emulation functionality.
+The constructor of SensorAdapterManager was modified to process the `self.useEmulator` flag by retrieving its value from the configuration file using `ConfigUtil`.
+If emulation mode was enabled, the sensor emulator tasks were dynamically loaded using Python’s `import_module()` function.
+The `_initEnvironmentalSensorTasks()` method was updated to instantiate the **HumiditySensorEmulatorTask, PressureSensorEmulatorTask, and TemperatureSensorEmulatorTask** dynamically when `self.useEmulator` is set to `True`.
+Otherwise, the standard simulated sensor tasks were instantiated.
+This implementation allows switching between software-based simulation, and emulator-based sensor tasks.
+After implementing these updates, the integration test **SensorEmulatorManagerTest** was executed to verify the correct operation of the sensor adapter manager.
+The test successfully generated and logged sensor data from the humidity, pressure, and temperature emulators, displaying the expected values.
+The test was successful.